125+ Interesting Airbnb Statistics by Country (Deep Insights)

 55. A new analysis of Airbnb and Eurostat data reveals that guests make up a modest share of visitors to Europe’s biggest cities, compared to guests using hotels and other accommodations.. (source)

-56. Airbnb’s investment in flexible search options is shifting bookings away from Europe’s most popular tourist destinations in favor of more sustainable travel trends. (source)
+56. Airbnb’s investment in flexible search options is shifting bookings away from Europe’s most popular tourist destinations in favour of more sustainable travel trends. (source)

 57. In 2022, over 3 million guests stayed in Airbnb accommodations in 10 popular European travel destinations where hotels were unavailable. (source